 CCMI is wholly dependent on equity or debt financing to complete acquisition, exploration, and development of its exploration and evaluation assets.
-CCMI does not expect to generate any significant revenues from operations until earliest winter of 2023.
+The Company expects to generate positive cash flow from the sale of ore to New Afton through the Ore Purchase Agreement over the next 12 to 15 months.